YouTube bans videos on modifying guns after Vegas shooting

-In the wake of the deadliest mass shooting in modern US history, YouTube is now prohibiting videos that show how to install devices to make weapons fire faster.
+In the wake of the deadliest mass shooting in US history, YouTube is prohibiting videos that show how to install devices to make weapons fire faster.

 Videos that show how to use a "bump stock" device -- an addition which enables guns to fire more quickly -- have been banned from the site.
 The company updated its community guidelines to reflect the policy change, The Telegraph reported earlier.